Squeakrats/OBJLoader/README.md

 #### JavaScript .obj File Loader ####

 Provides two methods for loading .obj files into javascript.

-Method one is for loading them via ajax.
-This can however lead to problems when the webpage isn't properly being hosted.
-Method 2 loads a pre-parsed file (javascript) directly as a script tag.
+Method 1) Ajax
+Method 2) Script Tag.

+Method 1 can fail when the webpage is not being hosted by a webserver.
+Method 2 solves this, but makes it unable to load models dynmaically.

 ##### Links #####
 [generator](http://graphics.cs.wisc.edu/Courses/559-f2015/Examples/OBJGenerator/generator.html)